Skip to main content

 The best argument for the achievement system isn't that it gamifies your life.
 It's that it makes the things you're already doing visible.

 You were going to go for that run anyway.
 You were going to visit that park.
 You were going to attend that concert.
 The achievement doesn't manufacture motivation — it acknowledges that the action happened and that it matters.
-It adds a layer of recognition to the ordinary moments that often pass without one.
+Over time, your achievements page becomes a personal record — evidence, category by category, of how you've actually been spending your time.